baisanesupriya-hash/salary-data-analysis/README.md

 A bar chart was used to compare average monthly salary across departments.

 ## Key Insight
-The Marketing department shows the highest average salary compared to other departments.
+The Marketing department shows the highest average salary compared to other departments..